-This vehicle is equipped with a Key Ignition Park Interlock which requires the transmission shifter to be in PARK before the ignition switch can be turned to the OFF position.
-The key fob can only be removed from the ignition when the ignition is in the OFF position, and the shifter is locked in PARK whenever the ignition switch is in the OFF position.
+This vehicle is equipped with a Key Ignition Park Interlock which requires the transmission to be in PARK before the ignition switch can be turned to the LOCK/ OFF (key removal) position.
+The Key Fob can only be removed from the ignition when the ignition is in the LOCK/OFF position, and the transmission is locked in PARK whenever the ignition switch is in the LOCK/OFF 5 position.

-NOTE: If a malfunction occurs, the system will trap the key fob in the ignition switch to warn you that this safety feature is inoperable.
-The engine can be started and stopped but the key fob cannot be removed until you obtain service.
+NOTE: If a malfunction occurs, the system will trap the Key Fob in the ignition switch to warn you that this safety feature is inoperable.
+The engine can be started and stopped but the Key Fob cannot be removed until you obtain service.